No, animals are not fleeing Yellowstone before an eruption

 WATCH: Are animals really fleeing Yellowstone?
 Here's the truth

-I visited the north entrance to Yellowstone Park near the historic arch.
+A Scripps News Group reporter visited the north entrance to Yellowstone Park near the historic arch.
 It’s within sight of a flat area where animals frequently gather and migrate through.
 But right now, no animals are there.
 And, at a natural bottleneck east of Mammoth, there is also no activity.
 Even on the opposite side of the more than 2.2-million-acre park, there's no animal activity at the northeast entrance, near Cooke City.
-In fact, the only thing coming and going at that entrance, are people.
+In fact, the only thing coming and going at that entrance are people.

+Yellowstone spokesperson Linda Veress said in an email to the Scripps News Group, “This rumor is false, and we believe the video that is circulating on social media is satirical in nature.”

 Another clip said, “Yellowstone National Park are super concerned.
 They think that the bison might leave next, so they've hired a Dr. Rheemie Deemie to come in and investigate.”
 Rheemie can supposedly read the minds of animals.